 Hiking Tsitsikamma Mountain Trail

-In late October, I began a short hike along the Tsitsikamma Mountain Trail.
+In late October, I began a three-day hike along the Tsitsikamma Mountain Trail.
 It was a fantastic wilderness experience walking through forests, mountain fynbos, and gorges, while traversing rivers and mountain streams.
 The hike began in Nature’s Valley and included from 2 to 6 days.
-I opted to join in the middle for 3 days.
+I joined in the middle for 3 days.